Nadiam75/joint_object_detection_depth_estimation/README.md

 Telgeram bot available at: @DL_Sharif_Project_bot

-Our telegram bot is capabale of detecting objects closer or farther from 2, 3 or 4 meters, this threshold can be changed according to the users needs!
+Our telegram bot is capabale of detecting objects and estimating their corresponding depths closer or farther from 2, 3 or 4 meters, this threshold can be changed according to the users needs!

 ![disp](pictures/7.jpg)